hermangroup/docs/wallets/recovery.rst

 .. image:: img/recovery-paper-wif.png
    :width: 300px

-*Decrypting a BIP38 encrypted key to WIF for import in Dash Core wallet*
+*Decrypting a BIP38 encrypted key to WIF for import in Historia Core wallet*

 Forgotten Passwords
 ===================

 In most cases, if you selected a strong password and have forgotten or lost it, there is practically no hope of recovery.
-The encryption used by the Dash wallets is extremely strong by design, and a well-chosen password should defeat most brute force cracking attempts.
+The encryption used by the Historia wallets is extremely strong by design, and a well-chosen password should defeat most brute force cracking attempts.
 If you can recall some details of the password, particularly its length or sequences of characters that may be included, then brute force password cracking techniques may be worth attempting.
 Several services exist to do this, or you can attempt it yourself.
-Because Dash Core is based on Bitcoin Core, most approaches to apply brute force to crack a Bitcoin wallet will also work for Dash wallets.
+Because Historia Core is based on Bitcoin Core, most approaches to apply brute force to crack a Bitcoin wallet will also work for Historia wallets.

 - `Wallet Recovery Services <https://walletrecoveryservices.com>`_
 - `BTCRecover <https://github.com/gurnec/btcrecover>`_